grimnebulin/emacs-kanji-quiz/README.md

-This package provides commands which process a buffer of Japanese vocabulary terms in a simple format, and present those terms to the user in a quiz format.
+This package provides commands which process a buffer of Japanese vocabulary terms in a simple format, and present those terms to the user in a simple flashcard-like format.

 ![Demo Animation](../assets/kanji-quiz-demo.gif?raw=true)

 # Quiz Input Format

-Each vocabulary term is described in a "paragraph," in the Emacs sense; that is, each is separated from the next by two or more newline characters.
+Each vocabulary term is described in a "paragraph," in the usual Emacs sense; that is, each is separated from the next by two or more newline characters.

-The first line in the paragraph is the Japanese term--a word or phrase, of which any number of characters are kanji (that is, characters which match the Emacs regular expression `\cC`).
+The first line in the paragraph is the Japanese term: a word or phrase, of which any number of characters are kanji (that is, characters which match the Emacs regular expression `\cC`).